Resistor52/hitc-dev/lab2.3/README.md

 # Service mesh with Isto lab

 *All commands are prepared to run from a Linux instance.
-Feel free to change it for the O.S. that you are working in.

 **1 – Follow the instructions below to install aws-cli (~2 minutes).**